Pece17/IoTBeacon/README.md

 sudo apt-get install -y openssh-server openssh-client
 ```

-After installing SSH, I connect to Raspberry Pi 1 with another Linux terminal within the lab environment
+After installing SSH, I connect to the Raspberry Pi 1 with another Linux terminal within the lab environment

 ```
 ssh projektimies@172.28.175.42
 ```

-I connect to Raspberry Pi 2 with another Linux terminal within the lab environment
+I connect to the Raspberry Pi 2 with another Linux terminal within the lab environment

 ```
 ssh projektimies@172.28.175.44
 ```

-I connect to Raspberry Pi 3 with another Linux terminal within the lab environment
+I connect to the Raspberry Pi 3 with another Linux terminal within the lab environment

 ```
 ssh projektimies@172.28.175.45